-Develop Me’s Coding Fellowship is a hands-on, project driven, intensive 12 week course in web development.
+Develop Me’s Coding Fellowship is an immersive, project-driven, 12 week course in web development.
 You’ll get to grips with all the technologies, tools, processes and skills you need to embark on a career as a web developer – whilst putting together a portfolio of real world project work and making some great contacts along the way.

 All of this will put you in the perfect position to land a job as a junior developer straight from graduation.
-We’ll even help you make that transition and put you in touch with our partner companies that are hiring at the time.
+We’ll even help you make that transition and organise multiple interviews with our hiring partners.

-Kick start your career in tech – learn to code in just 12 weeks!
+Kick start your career in tech – learn to code in just 12 weeks on our coding bootcamp!

 Industry-Ready, Delivered by Experts

-Our immersive web development bootcamp equips students with a solid and well rounded skill base, enabling them to enter the industry immediately from graduation.
+Our immersive coding bootcamp equips students with a solid and well rounded skill base, enabling them to enter the industry immediately from graduation.